JohnFlyIII/AutoAfkSleep/MODRINTH_DESCRIPTION.md

 - Automatically detects nighttime and attempts to sleep
 - Must be within 2 blocks of a bed (Minecraft's interaction range)
 - Only works in the Overworld for safety (beds explode in other dimensions!)
-- Intelligent timing system that checks more frequently as night approaches
+- Intelligent timing system with optimized performance - checks more frequently as night approaches

+**🍖 Auto-Eat Feature** *(New in v1.2.0, Fixed in v1.2.1)*
+- Automatically eats food when hunger drops below configurable threshold
+- Smart food selection algorithm:
+  - Prioritizes safe, non-magical food (bread, meat, vegetables)
+  - Avoids poisonous items (rotten flesh, spider eyes, poisonous potatoes)
+  - Saves magical food (golden apples, enchanted items) for manual use
+- Configurable settings:
+  - Hunger threshold (default: 14/20)
+  - Minimum food value filter
+  - Option to include stews and soups
+- Auto-disconnect when critically hungry with no safe food available
+- **v1.2.1 Fix**: Resolved critical slot selection issue - AutoEat now works reliably

 **💬 Chat Monitoring & Auto-Response**
 - Responds to direct messages and @mentions while you're AFK